percona/psmdb-docs/docs/install/index.md

 * MongoDB 5.0 and above requires use of the AVX instruction set, available on [select Intel and AMD processors](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions#CPUs_with_AVX).

+### ARM64

+Percona Server for MongoDB requires the ARMv8.2-A or later microarchitecture.

 ## Installation instructions